PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 20:19:40
+Last updated: 2024-04-02 20:20:48
-Random Quote: Humanity is acquiring all the right technology for all the wrong reasons. - Buckminster Fuller
+Random Quote: A poem begins in delight and ends in wisdom. - Robert Frost